stackz-bueller/Showcase_NFT/README.md

 - Press ESC for GIFs

 ### To Do
+- Focus on Making Images dynamic in shape for screen dimensions
 - Adding Feature to show NFT Art based on Orientation,
 - - i.e. Landscaped Art and Portrait Art, or solely square shaped Art
 -